mulka/ploverwiki/Installation-Guide.md

 1. [plover](https://aur.archlinux.org/packages/plover/) for the latest stable release
 2. and [plover-git](https://aur.archlinux.org/packages/plover-git/) for the current `master`

+You may need to add yourself to the group "uucp" (owner of /dev/ttyACM*).

 --------------------

 #### Install Plover on Ubuntu Linux distribution